Designs for Sport · Ingredient Science

 Performance Benefits

-• Stimulates muscle protein synthesis independent of whole-food protein intake
+• Activates mTORC1 signaling — stimulates muscle protein synthesis independent of food intake

 Dosing Reference